APSL/puput/docs/setup.rst

 =====

-If you're starting from a Django project without Wagtail integration and you want to add a blog site to your project, please follow the steps outlined under `Standalone install <setup.rst#standalone-install>`_.
-If you are already using Wagtail, refer to `Installation on top of Wagtail <setup.rst#installation-on-top-of-wagtail>`_.
+If you're starting from a Django project without Wagtail integration and you want to add a blog site to your project, please follow the steps outlined under :ref:`standalone_app`.
+If you are already using Wagtail, refer to :ref:`wagtail_app`.

 Standalone install